rancher/rancher/docs/concepts/index.md

 ### Projects

 A Rancher project mirrors the same concept as a docker-compose project.
-It also defines the scope of service discovery when linking service to one another.
+It also defines the scope of service discovery when linking services to one another.

 <!--
 ```bash